Sparragus/imma-let-you-finish/README.md

 ![Outgoing Webhook Token config variable](http://i.imgur.com/iIcRr5yl.png)

 ### Add the app's URL on the Outgoing Webhook Integration.
 Your app should have a URL.
 If you don't know it, you can find it on Heroku under your app's settings.
+Take note of it.

-Add the URL to the Slack integration.
+Now go back to the integration settings.
+Add the URL.
 Save your settings.

 ![Slack Integration URL](http://i.imgur.com/5GAHS9ol.png)